-A 19-25 or Student Photocard is available to purchase to travel around West Yorkshire by bus and/or train at £26 a week or £98 a month, giving you unlimited travel on most routes.
+You can get a 19-25 or Student Photocard to travel around West Yorkshire by bus and/or train (from £28 per week or £104 per month), giving you unlimited travel on most routes.

-Likewise, if you're looking to travel just by train, students can apply for a 16–25 railcard for £30 a year.
-You'll be able to apply even if you're over 25 years old.
+You can also get a 16–25 railcard for £30 a year.
+As a student, you'll be able to apply even if you're over 25 years old.

 Remember that your tuition fees don't cover resources such as reading list books, USB sticks, paper, pens, printing credit, hiring equipment and trips.